 Sarah is the only lawyer in Australia practising exclusively in surrogacy and donor conception, or ‘family creation’ law.
 Sarah has been a surrogacy lawyer for many surrogacy arrangements in Brisbane, the Gold Coast, Ipswich and North Lakes, Far North Queensland and across Queensland.

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.
-You can also read a broad overview of surrogacy in Australia.
+Have you thought about joining Surrogacy Australia’s Support Service?
+Read this first.

 You can also purchase my book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.